 The preparation of consolidated financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

 Reclassification

 Certain reclassifications have been made in prior year's financial statements to conform to classifications used in the current year.
+Such reclassifications do not affect net earnings or earnings per share.

 Accounts Receivable